BenjaminShinar/Books-Resources/c++ Weekly/Episodes.md

 <details>
 <summary>
-an home excerisice to make everything `auto` and see how it goes.
+an home execresize to make everything `auto` and see how it goes.
 </summary>

 not a best practice episode, rather an exercise for us to follow. we should find a project and make everything auto. the variables, the return type of function, and the parameters.